rehanzfr-zz/R_Codes/Corona/Final Codes/readme.md

 This object will be further used in next part of Video series.

+---
+---

-## **Part 2** -- Make a leaflet plot of Affected Countries by COVID-19 in R with free Source Code (PLottingCountriesUusingLeaflet.R)
+## **Part 2** -- Plot Affected Countries by COVID-19 in R by using leaflet package (PLottingCountriesUsingLeaflet.R)
 In this part, I have made a leaflet plot of affected countries produced as a dataframe in previous part.
 That dataframe is produced by web scraping the website of CDC.gov.
 You can see the complete video and description of Part 1 above.
+Youtube video is at [https://youtu.be/0iM4kcVGVIw](https://youtu.be/0iM4kcVGVIw)

 First of all, we will install the required packages.